 In 2021, Julia was awarded the Second Prize in the Blue Danube/Béla Bartók Opera Conducting Competition and invited as guest conductor in various European opera houses during the next seasons.

 When still a student, Julia was elected Assistant Conductor of Jove Orquestra de la Generalitat Valenciana (Spain), a position that she held for three seasons.
 Since then, Julia has conducted various European orchestras in The Netherlands, Bulgaria, Romania, Russia, and Spain, and has been the assistant and cover conductor in multiple opera productions.

 Julia is deeply committed to the social aspect of music-making and believes in music as a tool that can transform our reality.
 With this mindset, she is also interested in developing musical projects that allow musicians and audiences to connect and support diversity and equality in music while sharing her musical aesthetic.
 She serves as guest speaker for diverse projects focused on engaging younger audiences and equality in classical music.

 Julia was born in 1996.
 At age 6, she began playing the trombone, however quickly discovered conducting.
 She studied at Conservatorio Superior de Música de Aragón with Borja Quintas and Miquel Rodrigo, where she graduated Cum Laude, and at Zuyd University of Applied Arts, where she received a Master’s Degree in Orchestral Conducting, under Arjan Tien, and graduated with distinction.
-She has also studied with Federico Santi, whom she considers her mentor, and has attended masterclasses and workshops with Johannes Schlaefli, Marin Alsop, Daniel Oren, Colin Metters, Vladimir Ponkin, and Bruno Aprea, among other international conductors.
+She has also studied with Federico Santi, whom she considers her mentor, and has attended masterclasses and workshops with Johannes Schlaefli, Marin Alsop, Gregory Vajda, Daniel Oren, Colin Metters, Vladimir Ponkin, and Bruno Aprea, among other conductors.